25 Coronavirus Myths You Need to Stop Believing, According to Doctors

-There are some people who believe that aiming a hairdryer up your nose will cure you from COVID-19.
-In fact, Florida politician Bryant Culpepper went so far as to brag about his background as a paramedic as he publicly promoted this "cure" that he saw "one of the foremost doctors who has studied the coronavirus" reveal on cable TV.
+There are some people who believe that aiming a hairdryer up your nose will cure you of COVID.
+In fact, Florida politician Bryant Culpepper went so far as to brag about his background as a paramedic when he publicly promoted this "cure" that he saw "one of the foremost doctors who has studied the coronavirus" reveal on cable TV.
 The belief is that the hot air travels up into your nostrils and kills the contagion.
 But, as you likely already assumed, this "cure" is just a bunch of hot air.
 Hairdryers are good for drying hair, not curing or preventing coronavirus.

 Myth: Hand dryers kill COVID-19.

 Just like hairdryers don't kill COVID-19, hand dryers don't either.
 WHO plainly states: "Hand dryers are not effective in killing" coronavirus.
 Washing your hands regularly, however, is a definite must, and drying them thoroughly is essential.

 Myth: Drinking lots of water will help you avoid COVID-19.

 Drinking lots of water through the course of the day is good for you, but will it help you avoid coronavirus?
 Nope.
 A frequently shared meme on Facebook and Twitter cites an unnamed Japanese doctor who claims drinking water every 15 minutes washes any virus down the esophagus so it can't get into your lungs.
 Turns out, this isn't true at all.
 Sure, it's good to hydrate, but it won't keep the COVID contagion away.

 Myth: Essential oils and herbal supplements are effective ways to fight coronavirus.